yhs968/pyGRU4REC/README.md

 ```

 ## Reproducing the results of the original paper
-- The results from this PyTorch Implementation gives a slightly better result compared to the [original code](https://github.com/hidasib/GRU4Rec) that was written in Theano.
+<S>- The results from this PyTorch Implementation gives a slightly better result compared to the [original code](https://github.com/hidasib/GRU4Rec) that was written in Theano.
 I guess this comes from the difference between Theano and PyTorch & the fact that dropout has no effect in my single-layered PyTorch GRU implementation.
-- **The results were reproducible within only 2 or 3 epochs**, unlike the [original Theano implementation](https://github.com/hidasib/GRU4Rec/blob/master/gru4rec.py) which runs for 10 epochs by default.
+- **The results were reproducible within only 2 or 3 epochs**, unlike the [original Theano implementation](https://github.com/hidasib/GRU4Rec/blob/master/gru4rec.py) which runs for 10 epochs by default.</S>
 ```
 $ bash run_train.sh
 ```
+- (03/02/2019) The results are now far worse than the original GRU4REC paper(recall 0.33 mrr 0.183).
+I suspect that there is a critical bug in the updated version of the code.
+However, due to the constraint in time & computational resource, I'm not planning to fix this in near future.